Topological invariance of Liouville structures for taut foliations and Anosov flows: Uniqueness of contact approximations

-where the function $u : N \rightarrow \R$ satisfies \begin{itemize} \item $\partial_y u > 0$ (this is the contact condition), \item $\mp u(\theta, y, \pm1) > 0$ (this guarantees that $\xi_0$ is transverse to the top/bottom faces of $N$), \item For $y=1$, $u(\theta, 1, 0) = 0$ and $\partial_z u(\theta, 1, z) < 0$. \end{itemize} This last condition might seem somewhat obscure at the moment but will be crucial in the proof of Proposition~\ref{prop:contractible}.
-It ensures that the characteristic foliation of $\xi$ along the face $y=1$ has a single closed orbit which has linear holonomy.
+This last condition might seem somewhat obscure at the moment but will be important in the proof of Proposition~\ref{prop:contractible}.
+In particular, it ensures that the characteristic foliation of $\xi$ along the face $y=1$ has a single closed orbit which has attracting linear holonomy.